KurtE/NT35510_t4x_p/README.md

 #define DISPLAY_D17 53	//		 FlexIO2:21  // And CS pin

 ```
-Note: this pinout is screwed up for 18 bit mode as I choose to put RD/WR on the
+Note: this pinout is screwed up for 18-bit mode as I choose to put RD/WR on the
 logical pins for D16 and D17, So in this case I mucked up the setup, with
-stacked header and sumpers aind moved RD to 55...
+stacked header and jumpers and moved RD to 55...

 ## Include files and Constructor